 - Feeling shaky, weak, or tired.

-To cure a UTI, your healthcare provider will prescribe you antibiotics to kill the bacteria.
+To cure a UTI, a Nurx provider will prescribe you antibiotics to kill the bacteria.
 While symptoms typically disappear with a day or two after starting treatment, you should still finish the entire dose to fully treat the infection.